jeeneo/dejpeg/README.md

 <img src="https://raw.githubusercontent.com/jeeneo/dejpeg/refs/heads/main/fastlane/metadata/android/en-US/images/phoneScreenshots/01.png" width="300" > <img src="https://raw.githubusercontent.com/jeeneo/dejpeg/refs/heads/main/fastlane/metadata/android/en-US/images/phoneScreenshots/02.png" width="300" >

 ## limitations:
-- processed on your phone (no hardware acceleration), I'd recommend a device with ~4gb of ram and a CPU with at least 4 threads
+- processed locally, a device with 4gb of ram and a CPU with at least 4 threads is recommended.

 ## note:
-De*JPEG* is not affiliated or related to Topaz's `DEJPEG` or any other software/project
+De*JPEG* is not affiliated or related to Topaz `DEJPEG` or any other software/project

 ### extra details